mlibrary/about-leverpress/src/content/about.md

 <h2 id="governance">How we run Lever Press</h2>

 Unlike other Open Access initiatives, Lever Press is a press governed by its participating members.
 An Editorial Board, composed of faculty from participating institutions, oversees the editorial and review process for our titles; an elected Oversight Committee, composed of representatives of participating institutions, directs the execution of Lever’s business plan.
+Lever Press is a member of the [Association of University Presses](http://www.aupresses.org/).

 <a href="/assets/lever-press-governance-statement.pdf">Lever Press Governance Statement</a>